-Drugstores are pulling Zantac, similar heartburn drugs off shelves over potential cancer risk
+Drugstores are pulling Zantac-like heartburn drugs off the shelves over potential cancer risk

 CVS pulled Zantac and its own generic form of the popular heartburn medication from its shelves this weekend over concerns that the products may contain small levels of nitrosodimethylamine (NDMA), a possible cancer-causing chemical linked to liver damage.
-CVS, the largest pharmacy chain in the country, said Saturday that it was suspending sales “out of an abundance of caution.”
+CVS, the largest pharmacy chain in the country, said Saturday it was suspending sales “out of an abundance of caution.”

-The decision by the pharmacy giant adds to a flurry of worldwide concern about the drug after major manufacturers of the generic form, ranitidine, announced recalls.
+The decision by the pharmacy giant adds to a flurry of worldwide concern about the drug.
+Major manufacturers of the generic form, ranitidine, have announced recalls, and other countries have requested that companies halt distribution of the drug or issued recalls.
 The U.S. Food and Drug Administration has been investigating the possible risk to patients, as well.

+The FDA has stopped short of calling for people to stop taking the drug but has advised patients to talk to their doctors about taking an alternative prescription to ranitidine, an anti-heartburn medication that’s commonly used in prescription and over-the-counter medicines to treat issues like ulcers and acid reflux.

+Exposure to low levels of NDMA does not pose an acute risk to patients.
+The chemical is classified as a probable carcinogen and is present in the environment and in food, such as grilled meat.

-Sandoz, a division of pharmaceutical giant Novartis, halted distribution of ranitidine in mid-September and then announced it was recalling lots of ranitidine after the impurity was detected above acceptable levels last week.
+Sandoz, a division of the pharmaceutical giant Novartis, halted distribution of ranitidine in mid-September and then announced it was recalling lots after the impurity was detected above acceptable levels last week.
 Apotex Corp., another manufacturer, recalled ranitidine tablets last week on a “precautionary basis” after learning from the FDA and other global regulators that the drug can contain the impurity, regardless of the manufacturer.
 Drug recalls are typically executed by the individual manufacturers and subsequently announced by the FDA.

 The FDA has been asking companies to test the levels of NDMA in their drugs and send samples to the agency.